Andrea-1704/Symbolic_Regression_Project/Report.md

 - Point mutation: to mutate a node (operator, variable or constant) of the program.

 All of these functions are designed to achive a valid mutated solution.
 Hoist and point mutation do not increase the depth of the solution (moreover Hoist mutation could be used to simplify the solutions), while subtree mutation can.
-To mantain the constraint on the max depth (set to 10) we defined a function called `cut_program` which simply cuts the program if the depth is bigger than the max depth.
+To mantain the constraint on the max depth (set to 10) we defined a function called `cut_program` which simply cuts the tree if the depth is bigger than the max depth.
 To do so, we simply replace the subtree with a single number randomly chosen.

 **Crossover**